lucaswerkmeister/master-thesis/README.md

 # Master’s thesis

 This is where the text of my master’s thesis lives.
-It’s still being written, and nowhere near finished yet.
+It’s not done yet, but I’m getting there (the deadline is October 15th).
-If you want to give me feedback already,
+If you want to give me feedback,
 [a recent-ish PDF version][pdf] is available, though it may not always be completely up-to-date with the latest changes to the TeX source.